 1. These hijacks are happening constantly to businesses on Google.
 Business Owners need to report the hijack attempts and the users.
 I highly recommend you upvote and comment on this thread to encourage Google to change it's current change of ownership procedures.

 This has gone on long enough and Google has not rectified this situation.
 The current procedure of requesting and verifying ownership for Google My Business is flawed and hazardous.
 What is Google going to do to protect it's legitimate business owners?
 We need Google to tighten up this process and make it more difficult for someone to be granted ownership access to GMB.
 If it takes 7 days to verify a business by postcard, then a change of ownership needs to take just as long and through the same business address method.
 Lastly, we need repercussions for these scammers. .

 I've been programming, designing, writing and publishing professionally online since 1995.
 I've worn many hats throughout my life, but the common core of my career has always been media.
-Besides the portfolio you see on TNW Creations, my internet presence has been substantial for over 2 decades.
+Besides theportfolio you see on TNW Creations, my internet presence has been substantial for over 2 decades.
 In 1995, while still in college, I founded TNW Creations and became part of the grassroots development for teaching the Lakhota language online.
 By 2004, my bilingual work was listed on many sites, including National Geographic , Encarta and Touchstone Pictures Hidalgo.
-When I'm not designing and writing, you'll find me managing MagicStoryLand.Com, creating kid-friendly game & video content, posting salty articles about cyber threats and SEO, leading Girl Scouts, moderating UnifyLife.Org and enjoying my community, church & family.
+When I'm not designing, developing and writing, you'll find me managing MagicStoryLand.Com, creating kid-friendly game & video content, posting salty articles about cyber threats, leading Girl Scouts, moderating UnifyLife.Org and enjoying my community, church & family.